 - a direct rejection (in case of insufficient qualification).

 Applications that do not warrant either direct admission or direct rejection will be passed on for participation in Stage 2 of the process.
 Please note: If one or more subject-specific individual grades are not explicitly shown on your transcript, you must participate in Stage 2 despite having a very good university entrance qualification.

 Participants in stage 2 of the selection process will be invited to a selection interview.
 During this interview, candidates have the opportunity to convince their interviewers of their suitability for aerospace studies.

-For details on the procedure (also for applicants with other higher education entrance qualifications), please refer to the (preliminary) Regulations for the Aptitude Assessment Procedure (currently only available in German; the linked document is for information purposes only and is not legally binding until official publication in the near future).
+For details on the procedure (also for applicants with other higher education entrance qualifications), please refer to the Regulations for the Aptitude Assessment Procedure.

 Those who achieve a score of 78 or more in Level 1 (of the aptitude assessment procedure) will be admitted directly, provided that all subject-specific individual grades (Mathematics, English, additional science or computer science) have been reported in the university entrance qualification (HZB; e.g. high school diploma or transcript).
 If the applicant has 70 points or less, he/she will be rejected directly.
 All applicants whose score falls between 71 and 77, or who have achieved a higher point score in the absence of a subject-specific individual grade, will be invited to stage 2 of the procedure (aptitude test interview).